Table of Contents

 and fined up to $100.
 This applies to snuff, loose tobacco, cigarettes,

-over, you may smoke if you choose, provided you do so off property and as
+you may smoke if you choose, provided you do so off property and as your program

 Contraband is any item or items that are inappropriate or pose a safety or health risk to you or others.
 Program policy requires regular clothing and room searches to control access to and the spread of contraband.
 Items that are found will be removed and stored in a secure location for disposal or to be turned over to your JPPO, as appropriate.